The Sports Law Review: United Kingdom - England & Wales

 There is no legal definition of match-fixing under English Law.
 Instead, match-fixing may be prosecuted pursuant to criminal provisions and sport-specific rules and regulations.

 The criminal provisions relating to match-fixing include Section 42 of the Gambling Act 2005, Sections 1 and 2 of the Bribery Act 2010, Section 1 of the Criminal Law Act 1977 and the Fraud Act 2006.
 These provisions apply to match-fixing by including cheating or enabling others to cheat, bribing or being bribed, conspiracy or fraudulent behaviour.
-Arguably the most successful match-fixing prosecution in England and Wales concerned spot-fixing in cricket, which led to prison sentences ranging from six to 32 months.62 At international level, the Convention on the Manipulation of Sports Competitions (the Macolin Convention) entered into force on 1 September 2019 following ratification by 38 countries, including the UK.
+Arguably the most successful match-fixing prosecution in England and Wales concerned spot-fixing in cricket, which led to prison sentences ranging from six to 32 months.63 At international level, the Convention on the Manipulation of Sports Competitions (the Macolin Convention) entered into force on 1 September 2019 following ratification by Norway, Portugal, Ukraine, Moldova, Switzerland, Italy and Greece.
+To date, the Convention has also been signed by 30 other European countries, including the UK, as well as Australia.

 Sports governing bodies have also implemented provisions aimed at the prevention of match-fixing as part of their rules.
 Over recent years, we have seen increased cooperation between, governing bodies and betting operators in analysing irregular betting patterns to detect potential match-fixing.
 As part of their rules, sports governing bodies may suspend or ban individuals that engaged in match-fixing activities.
 Provisional suspensions or bans may also be used in relation to individuals being linked to match-fixing operations.
 Additionally, many sports governing bodies require participants to report any approach associated with match-fixing.